Enfield-Li/Spring_Boot_Backend/README.md

 5. (Before Integrating Mybatis) Utilize [@SqlResultSetMapping](https://docs.oracle.com/javaee/7/api/javax/persistence/SqlResultSetMapping.html) annotation：

-    1) Since Spring Data JPA does not supprot relatively complex/custom query, `EntityManager.createNativeQuery();` is used to create native queries, and with the help of @SqlResultSetMapping annotation that transform the raw data to POJO;
+    1) Since Spring Data JPA does not supprot relatively complex/custom query, `EntityManager.createNativeQuery();` is used to create native queries, and with the help of @SqlResultSetMapping annotation that transform the raw data to POJO.